Monkeypox and Orthopox Tracking

 - Follow the “identify, isolate, and inform” strategy to reduce exposure.

-- Be aware that monkeypox infection begins with flu-like symptoms and may result in lesions and rashes that are hard to distinguish from syphilis, herpes simplex virus, chancroid, varicella zoster, and more common infections.
+- Be aware that mpox infection begins with flu-like symptoms and may result in lesions and rashes that are hard to distinguish from syphilis, herpes simplex virus, chancroid, varicella zoster, and more common infections.

 - Take a combination of standard, contact, and droplet precautions in all settings when a patient presents with fever and vesicular/pustular rash.

-Other Monkeypox Resources:
+Other mpox Resources:

 CDC's Monkeypox Situation Summary